-A client makes a DNS query for neg.example.com and receives a response code of NXDOMAIN.
-The reason for this response is that the record neg.example.com doesn't exist.
+A client makes a DNS query for neg.example.com and receives a response code of NXDOMAIN because the record neg.example.com doesn't exist.

 This user also owns example.com, so they create a new record for neg.example.com.
-The user continues to receive an NXDOMAIN response while users in other networks can successfully resolve the record.
+The user continues to receive an NXDOMAIN response when users in other networks can successfully resolve the record.

-When the user made a query to neg.example.com before creating the new record, they received an NXDOMAIN response.
-If negative caching is turned ON in their resolver settings, the resolver caches this response.
-After the user created the new record, they made the query again.
-The resolver previously received this query and had it cached, so it returned the response from the cache.
+When the user makes a query to neg.example.com before creating the new record, they receive an NXDOMAIN response.
+If the user turned on negative caching in their resolver settings, then the resolver caches this response.
+After the user creates the new record, they make the query again.
+The resolver previously received this query and cached it, so it returned the response from the cache.

 To confirm this issue, send a query directly to the name server to see if you're getting a response.
 For example: